 In her studio art practice she utilises the same experimental and interdisciplinary approach.
 This work consists of textile objects and installations and investigates the theme of memory through an exploration of place and the coded language of maps.

 Elena holds a PhD from Central Saint Martins: University of the Arts London, UK with a thesis titled Bio-inspired Textiles: a poetic approach to raise awareness about air quality at home, an MFA from School of the Arts: University of Kansas, USA with a thesis titled “Encoding [quiet memories]”, and a BA from Faculty of Visual Arts and Design: National University of Arts ‘George Enescu’ Iasi, Romania with a thesis titled “Personal itinerary”.
 Elena’s work was widely exhibited, including countries such as Canada, France, Italy, Lithuania, Portugal, Romania, UK, Uruguay and USA.
-She has received numerous grants and was awarded residencies at Contemporary Artists Center at Woodside (Troy, NY, USA), Kala Art Institute (Berkeley, CA, USA), The Fabric Workshop and Museum (Philadelphia, PA, USA), Can Serrat Centro de Actividades Artisticas (Barcelona, Spain), Nature, Art and Habitat Residency (Bergamo, Italy), Contextile 2016 (Guimarães, Portugal) and Pocoapoco (Oaxaca, Mexico).
+She has received numerous grants and was awarded residencies at Contemporary Artists Center at Woodside (Troy, NY, USA), Kala Art Institute (Berkeley, CA, USA), The Fabric Workshop and Museum (Philadelphia, PA, USA), Can Serrat Centro de Actividades Artisticas (Barcelona, Spain), Nature, Art and Habitat Residency (Bergamo, Italy), Contextile 2016 (Guimarães, Portugal), Pocoapoco (Oaxaca, Mexico) and Tescani 2025 (Bacau, Romania).

-Elena currently lives in Iasi, Romania where she is a restorer of cultural heritage objects at the “Moldova” National Museum Complex.
+Elena currently lives in Iasi, Romania where she is a restorer of cultural heritage objects at the National Museum Complex “Moldova”.